Doctors Note Logo

 Bottom Line

 While rough, painful sensations under socks or sheets can be alarming, they often stem from treatable skin issues, circulation changes, or mild nerve irritation.
 Simple adjustments—like wearing soft, breathable socks and keeping feet clean—often bring relief.
-However, if discomfort lingers or worsens, it's crucial to "speak to a doctor" to rule out serious conditions and get targeted treatment.
+However, if discomfort lingers or worsens, it's crucial to consult a healthcare provider to rule out serious conditions and get targeted treatment.

 (References)